(Source: China Daily 2024-05-21)

-May 20, 2024,Associate Professor Ji Ying and Associate Professor Li XiaoouAdded an interview with a reporter from w88 online casino on issues related to cross-border anti-corruption work in my country.
+May 20, 2024,Associate Professor Ji Ying and Associate Professor Li Xiaoou in our collegeAccepted an interview with a reporter from China Daily on issues related to my country's cross-border anti-corruption work.

 Attachment: Original link